 MPCA recently recognized 334 Minnesota wastewater treatment facilities for their hard work and dedication to protecting water quality throughout the state.

 Adding to a long list of debunked magical helpers, Duluth is telling its citizens the hard truth: There's no poop fairy cleaning up after your dog.

 Learn what you can do to protect your business from environmental problems caused by flooding.

 The weight of snow made even heavier by rain has become too much for a number of barn roofs in Minnesota.
 Now what do farmers do with all the debris?

 Check out this segment on the MPCA’s citizen water monitoring programs and the importance of water quality in Minnesota's lakes and miles of streams.

 When cabin fever hits Cloquet students, MN GreenCorps member Chris Gass shares the importance of water quality, for both people and wildlife.

-Move or dispose of products that could become hazardous wastes from flood-prone basements, workshops, and garages.
+With temperatures warming, move or dispose of products that could become hazardous wastes from flood-prone basements, workshops, and garages.